HoussemHaji/kubernetes-ecommerce-platform/README.md

 # Kubernetes E-commerce Platform

 This project demonstrates an advanced Kubernetes deployment of a microservices-based e-commerce platform.
-It showcases various Kubernetes concepts and best practices, making it suitable for learning and as a portfolio piece.
+It showcases various Kubernetes concepts and best practices.

 ## Architecture